soniah/blog/content/posts/2009-03-09-howto-upgrade-ubuntu-with-cds-to-save-bandwidth.md

 *Salient point that I managed to skip: The alternate CD has packages on it,*

-*while the Live CD is just a great big compressed image of a filesystem&#8230; so*
+*while the Live CD is just a great big compressed image of a filesystem. so*

 *it won't help with upgrades at all (yet [1]).*